IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techxchange-migration-process.md

 ## Before you start

 Before you migrate your labs from TechXchange to TechZone, you should be aware of both the initial and the ongoing expectations for TechZone content.
-To continue to have up-to-date and relavent content in TechZone, you should be aware of TechZone's content lifecycle.
+To continue to have up-to-date and relevant content in TechZone, you should be aware of TechZone's content lifecycle.

 To learn more about the content lifecycle for TechZone, see the questions below in the FAQ: